andrewd207/tiOPF-kotlin/README-hardcoded visitors.md

 Yes.
 It also comes with the benefit/drawback of extreme flexibility.

 There exists a program "mapper" mentioned in the main [README](./README.md) that I am currently working on creating a Kotlin version of.
 You define your objects in xml and it generates all this code for you.
-As an alternative, I think it also may be relatively easy to generate this generic sql using tiOPF's AutoMap.
-Famous last words? :/
+[Automap](./README-automap.md) is a solution that may be suitable for your needs and does not use these hard coded visitors - at the cost of being a little slower.